rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

   required-package: samba-common
 ```

-This will be discovered using the relevant SRV records stored in your Active Directory DNS service.
+The relevant SRV records stored in your Active Directory DNS service will allow discovery.

 ### Joining